kimberleyberends/weather_crush/README.md

 # weather_crush
+Skillcrush exercises using the <a href='https://rubygems.org/gems/yahoo_weatherman/versions/2.0.0'>yahoo_weatherman</a> Ruby gem.

-Ruby gem exercises using yahoo_weatherman.
-They can see your weather-destiny.
+<br>:zap:They can see your weather-destiny:zap:

 <h2> weather.rb</h2>
 Reports current weather conditions in Terminal.